-Here Are 9 Foods of Sikkim You Must Try -
+Here Are 9 Types of the Food of Sikkim You Must Try

 1. Momo (Dumplings)

-Momos, who doesn't love momos?
-Sikkim and Momos are complementary to one another.
-Believed to be of Tibetan origin and modulated by the Nepalese cuisine the momos are the lifeline of Sikkim.
+Believed to be of Tibetan origin and modified by the Nepalese cuisine the momos are the lifeline of Sikkim.
 Momos are steamed buns with a filling.
 It typically consists of two parts - the cover and the filling.
 The cover is made of dough of white flour and water.
 Sometimes yeast or baking soda is also added to the dough to enhance the texture of the momos.

 Originally these momos were made with ground meat fillings, but over the years a lot of modifications have been made that have made dumplings even better.
 From Tofu (Paneer) to cheese, everything can be included in the filling.
 To get the best momos in Sikkim, one should visit The Roll House and The Taste of Tibet in Gangtok.